bitrise-io/devcenter/_articles/getting-started/getting-started-workflows.md

     weight: 7

 ---
 A Bitrise workflow is a collection of Steps.
-When a build of an app is run, the steps will be executed in the order that is defined in the workflow.
+When a build of an app is running, the steps will be executed in the order that is defined in the workflow.
 Workflows can be created, defined and modified in two ways:

 * Using the graphical Workflow Editor on [bitrise.io](https://www.bitrise.io)
 * Directly editing the `bitrise.yml` file of your project